nathanaltice/CMPM-120-Godot-Project-Repository/class_examples/06_ping_pong_lottery/README.md

 ## Working with 3D

 ### Blender Importing
 Godot is able to work directly with Blender files, and has a built-in importer that you can access by double-clicking the .blend file within the FileSystem pane.
-The first time you use this importer, you will be asked to find a Blender executable to run this importer, find the Blend excutable inside the app, the path for which should look like this :
+The first time you use this importer, you will be asked to find a Blender executable to run this importer, find the Blend executable inside the app, the path for which should look like this :

 ```
 # Windows example path: